Carolina County Ball

 Carolina County Ball is the second studio album by the rock band Elf, released as an LP in 1974 on the MGM label.
 It was released in the United States and Japan as L.A.59.
 The album is the first to feature Craig Gruber on bass.

 Track listing

-On some of the European releases of "Carolina County Ball", the first song is listed as "Carolina Country Ball" making this album somewhat of a collector's item.
+On some of the European releases of "Carolina County Ball", the first song is listed as "Carolina Country Ball" making this album something of a collector's item.

 Personnel

+Personnel taken from Carolina County Ball liner notes.